-Please select the Store menu (Menu LED 8 green blinks) on the ModBase 09.
+Please select the Store menu (Menu LED 8 green blinks) at the ModBase 09 MkII.
 Now press record at the connected midi device (we strongly recommend the newest Jomox SysEx Dumper tool).
-Then press the Play button on the ModBase 09.
+Then press the Play button on the ModBase 09 MkII.
 The current active preset is sent as a midi dump.